 It is equally important to analyze the ABV (alcohol by volume) or alcohol content of wine—information that appears on every bottle.

 Reason being, alcohol supplies calories.
 A great many calories.

 So a dry wine with a higher alcohol content (12-15%) may be more caloric than a sweeter one with a lower alcohol percentage (6-9%).
 I recommend selecting wine with an ABV of 9-12%.

-Julie Mancuso is a registered holistic Toronto nutritionist who has been counseling clients for over 15 years.
+Julie Mancuso is a registered nutritionist and owner of JM Nutrition, who has been counselling clients for over 15 years.
 Julie’s personalized approach has helped thousands reach their health, wellness and nutrition goals.

-Julie’s blog has been named one of the Top 100 Nutrition Blogs, Websites and Newsletters to Follow in 2018 by Feedspot.
+Julie’s blog has been named one of the Top 100 Nutrition Blogs, Websites and Newsletters to Follow in 2020 by Feedspot.
 So don’t miss out and subscribe to both her newsletter and blog.